ibm-cloud-docs/cloud-object-storage/libraries/node.md

 ### Create a lifecycle configuration
 {: #node-examples-put-lifecycle}

-Detailed information about structuring the lifecycle configuration rules are available in the [API Reference](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-new-bucket)
+Detailed information about structuring the lifecycle configuration rules is available in the [API Reference](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-new-bucket).

 ```javascript
 function createLifecycleConfiguration(bucketName) {